 I am so excited to get to know your 6th graders!
 This is my 11th year of teaching.
 I graduated from Oklahoma State University (Go Pokes!) in 2004 with a degree in Journalism & Broadcasting.
 I worked as a newspaper editor and then for the Oklahoma Department of Human Services in child welfare and at a juvenile detention facility as a teacher before becoming alternatively certified to teach in 2008.
+I have also taught English to inmates.
 I worked in a small school teaching 7th through 12th grade and yearbook, then a metro school district teaching 7th/8th Language Arts, and Title I Reading.

 I have one son, who is in 7th grade, and four dogs who are spoiled rotten.
 In my spare time, I love watching sports, reading, and being outside.
 I love all things OSU and Thunder, chocolate, and the color purple.